- Elin Brimheim Heinesen

 All the tracks – more or less – have been hit songs, and have gotten a lot of airplay on Faroese radio stations.
 And still do.
 Every Faroese knows these songs.

 After many requests it was decided to republish “Nalja” on CD in the summer of 1998 as a celebration of the 10 years anniversary of the album, published by the Faroese record company, called TUTL.
-On the CD were all the old tracks + a bonus track: “Heimlongsul” by Kári Jacobsen – Elin wrote the lyrics.
+On the CD were all the old tracks + a bonus track: “Heimlongsul” with music by Kári Jacobsen – and lyrics by Elin:

 Elin’s most popular song

-“EITT DÝPI AV DÝRARI TÍÐ” (In english: “An abyss of precious time”) is the title of one of the most popular songs on the Nalja album.
+“EITT DÝPI AV DÝRARI TÍÐ” (In english: “A Chasm of Precious Time”) is the title of one of the most popular songs on the Nalja album.
 Elin wrote and arranged the music to the song, and her father, the Faroese author Jens Pauli Heinesen, wrote the lyrics.

 In 2002 the song was rearranged by the Danish Film composer Søren Hyldgaard and was recorded with City of Prague Philharmonic Orchestra under conduction of Mario Klemens.
 Elin sang as a soloist backed up by Tórshavnar Manskór (Tórshavn Mens Choir) under conduction of Bjarni Restorff.
 The song was published in a TV film about Elin’s father – the author Jens Pauli Heinesen shown on Faroese public TV to celebrate his 70 years birthday.
 This song has been said to be a milestone in Faroese music history.

-Elin has not appeared much in public as a musician since the early nineties.
-She became a mother in 1990, and she has had a busy career in culture administration, marketing and journalism – so she hasn’t had the time nor money to pursue a musical career.
+For almost 20 years Elin did not appear much in public as a musician – not since the early nineties.
+She became a mother in 1990, and for a long time she had a busy career in Denmark in culture administration, marketing and journalism – so she hadn’t the time to pursue a musical career also.

-But Elin has made kind of a come back lately.
-In 2005 she went in to the studio to record eight songs together with her uncle Svenn Brimheim, who was a well known guitar player on the Faroe Islands, and with the band he played in, Ad Libitum, which is a very popular easy listening folk band on the Faroe Islands.
+But Elin made kind of a come back in the summer of 2010, when the album “Yndisløg” was released.
+In 2005 she went in to the studio to record eight songs together with her uncle Svenn Brimheim, who was a well known guitar player on the Faroe Islands, and with the band he played in, Ad Libitum, which was a very popular easy listening folk band on the Faroe Islands, mostly playing classical evergreens.
 They planned to record a number of other songs later, and the album was intended to be released in 2006, but Svenn unfortunately died in the spring of 2006, before they could make the rest of the recordings.
 Later – in 2007 – Elin went into the studio with the rest of the band to record the seven remaining song.

-The new album has the title “Yndisløg – Ein ferð aftur í farnar tíðir” (Treasured songs – A trip down memory lane) and contains her, her uncles and mothers favorite cover songs most of them evergreens from the sixties translated to Faroese by herself and others.
+The album got the title “Yndisløg – Ein ferð aftur í farnar tíðir” (Treasured songs – A trip down memory lane) and contains her, her uncles and mothers favorite songs, most of them evergreens from the sixties, translated to Faroese by Elin herself and others.
 Eight of the songs were recorded live in a studio at the Faroese public radio station in September 2005 with Svenn and Ad Libitum.
 The remaining seven tracks were recorded with the band – but without Svenn.

 Elins parents were very much into classical music as well as Swedish folk music by, for instance, Evert Taube and Sven Bertil Taube.
 Elin’s grandfather was a church choir singer all his life and others in the family sang also in choirs.
 Her uncle Svenn Brimheim was a reknown guitarist.
 The family’s music was very much part of Elin’s daily life through all of her childhood and has off course had a great influence.